jtwang1027/streamlit_classification/docker_app/docker_commands.md

 hey,

 I just copied the self-driving demo and put it in this container.
 I also have this skeleton app.py

+change so weights are pre-downloaded with docker app

 ```